What's in a recipe?

 Clicking into an ingredient line shows you what the Food Brain recognises, and there are also suggested alternatives displayed.

-See the next section to find out how to correct ingredients.
+See the next section to find out how to quickly add recipes